Guanbo-W/sox_sim/README.md

 # sox_sim

-## Simulation code for "Structural learning in Cox model with time-dependent covariates".
+## Simulation code for "Structured learning in Cox model with time-dependent covariates".

 - File "Derive_SD_TDCox.R" is the R code for deriving the selection dictionary in the simulation study (low-dim case).